DUBLIN INSTITUTE of DESIGN

 1. Enrolment and Fees:

-1.1 All course fees must be paid in full before the course commences, unless otherwise agreed in writing/email, where fees are paid in more than one instalment an instalment charge will apply.
+1.1 All course fees must be paid in full before the course commences by the date communicated, unless an instalment plan has been agreed in writing/email.
+Where fees are paid in more than one instalment an instalment charge will apply.

-1.2 Dublin Institute of Design (DID) operates a strict policy of non-refund of deposits/fees except in circumstances in which students have paid deposits/fees for a course which fails to commence.
-International students should also refer to section 4.1 below.
+1.3 Dublin Institute of Design (DID) operates a strict policy of non-refund of deposits or fees, the single exception being circumstances in which students have paid a deposit or fees for a course which fails to commence.

 1.4 All course details, including content, schedules and fees are subject to change.
 DID endeavours to keep these changes to a minimum.